CZ-NIC/knot-resolver/README.md

 ### Try it out?

 Keep in mind that the Knot DNS Resolver is in beta.
-While it's being tested by the [DNS test harness][https://gitlab.labs.nic.cz/knot/deckard], we'll be super glad to hear out your feedback!
+While it's being tested by the [DNS test harness][deckard], we'll be super glad to hear out your feedback!

 ### Building from sources